qb-creates/pov-led-clock/README.md

 </div>

 ### PWM Overview<a name="escpwm"></a>
-I wanted the PWM frequency to be as close to 500Hz as possible.
-The time high for a 100% duty cycle would be 2ms.
+The PWM frequency is configured to be 500 Hz.
+The time high for a 100% duty cycle will be 2ms.
 Usually a 1ms pulse translates to 0% throttle and a 2ms pulse translates to 100% throttle.
-The duty cycle of the PWM signal can be adjusted by setting Timer1's OCRnB register to a value between 0 and 255.
-I was able to use every value between 128 and 255 for OCRnB without exceeding 2ms.
-This gave me more wiggle when setting the speed of the motor instead of going from 0% throttle to 100% immediately.
-Calculation to find the neccessary prescaler value is show below.
+The duty cycle of the PWM signal can be adjusted by setting tge Timer's OCRn register to a value between 0 and 255.
+Every value between 128 and 255 can be used for OCRnB without exceeding 2ms.
+This allows more wiggle when setting the speed of the motor instead of going from 0% throttle to 100% immediately.
+Calculation to find the neccessary prescaler value is shown below.

 PWM Frequency Equation for ATtiny861
 - PWM Frequency = fck / (prescaler * 255)